There is one waiting list open now offered by Appleton Housing Authority.

-As of the most recent VMS report, Appleton Housing Authority manages 582 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Appleton Housing Authority manages 582 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 20% having issued approximately 31 vouchers in the past year.
 The average voucher holder has received housing benefits for 6 years and 4 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 22 months on the waiting list1.